chendry/LSY201/README.md

 * `LS101::Baud_57600`
 * `LS101::Baud_115200`

 ### Miscellaneous

 * `readJpegFileSize` returns the size, in bytes, of the most recently taken picture.

-It's not clear from the documentation what the following two commands actually do, but I have implemented them and have verified that the camera is sending the expected response:
+It's not clear from the documentation what the following commands actually do, but I have implemented them and have verified that the camera is sending back the correct, documented response:

 * `enterPowerSaving`
 * `exitPowerSaving`